Radbod of Frisia

-Redbad or Radbod (died 719) was the king (or duke) of Frisia from c.
+Radbod (died 719) was the king (or duke) of Frisia from c.
 680 until his death.
 He is often considered the last independent ruler of Frisia before Frankish domination.
 He defeated Charles Martel at Cologne.
 Eventually, Charles prevailed and compelled the Frisians to submit.
-Redbad died in 719, but for some years his successors struggled against the Frankish power.
+Radbod died in 719, but for some years his successors struggled against the Frankish power.

 King or duke

 What the exact title of the Frisian rulers was depends on the source.
 Frankish sources tend to call them dukes; other sources often call them kings.
-Being Germanic pagans, it is likely that they would have been called kings by their followers, whereas the Christianized Franks would have referred to them as dukes.